-Dissertation committees must consist of at least four voting members, at least three of whom must be members of the Graduate Faculty, and at least two of whom must also be tenured at the Urbana-Champaign campus of the University of Illinois (UIUC).
+Dissertation committees must consist of at least four voting members, one of whom should be the student's advisor, at least three of whom must be members of the Graduate Faculty, and at least two of whom must also be tenured at the Urbana-Champaign campus of the University of Illinois (UIUC).
 If there are more than four voting members on the committee, at least half of the voting members must be members of the Graduate Faculty.
 Three members of the dissertation committee must be sociology faculty, of whom two must have material appointments (i.e., greater than 0% time) in the Department of Sociology.
 The Chair of a dissertation committee must have a primary appointment (i.e., greater than 25% time) in the Department of Sociology.